 You can book a seat in a taxi collectivo even if you are traveling solo.
-Then you will share it with other travelers, and the driver will pick you all up, and drop you all off, at your respective hotels or casas, in random order (so it takes a bit longer).
+Then, you will share it with other travelers, and the driver will pick you all up and drop you all off, at your respective hotels or casas, in random order (so it takes a bit longer).

-Super-convenient if you don’t mind paying for the speed and the convenience.
+It is super-convenient if you don’t mind paying for the speed and the actual convenience.

 Someone Will Help You With Your Booking!

-Your hosts or hotel will gladly assist you in do a booking on either option and help you with tickets and departures.
+Your hosts or hotel will gladly assist you in making a booking on either option and help you with tickets and departures.